Airfoil Lifting Force Misconception

 design, fluid flow simulation software, etc.

-Answer: If it was just me saying it, you'd be wise to be suspicious.
+Answer: Ha, if it was just me saying it, you'd be wise to be suspicious.
 On the other hand, Science is based on the questioning of authority.
 Sometimes the combined voices of famous and important unquestionable authorities are nothing when compared to a single quiet voice who says "and yet it moves."
 But fortunately where airfoils are concerned, we're way past that part.
-I'm no Galileo, and it's not just me saying this.
+I'm no Galileo, and it's not just me saying all this stuff.

 2. How could so many scientists, engineers, and authors be so wrong?